TileDB-Inc/tiledb-rs/RELEASING.md

 1. Create a new `release-x.y` branch
 2. Perform any maintenance actions
 3. Run `./scripts/make-release.sh`
+4. When the Release workflow succeeds, publish the release using the GitHub UI

 ### 1. Create a new `release-x.y` Branch